Predators

 But these 15 people know what it takes to cut through that noise.
 They know what it takes to look stark statistics – like the fact that only 1.5% of rape cases reported in England and Wales lead to the suspect being charged or summoned to court (compared to 14% four years ago) – in the eye and do it anyway.
 Some saw convictions, others are the human faces of the other 98.5%.
 The decision to report an assault is a hugely personal one.
 Some go to the police straight away, others later, others not at all – but what does it feel like to go through the process?
 We asked.
 And these are their stories.

-MEN ON RAPE: What They Have To Say About Sexual Violence by Timothy Beneke, St. Martin’s Press, 1982
+MEN ON RAPE: What They Have To Say About Sexual Violence, by Timothy Beneke, St. Martin’s Press, 1982

 A selection of interviews with men from every walk of American life provides original insights into, and disturbing revelations about the male attitude toward sexual violence in modern society.